jluo117/code-a-side-scrolling-game-with-swift-3-and-spritekit/README.md

 ## Source Files Description:

 This repository contains the source of the completed course project—a simple side-scrolling game for iOS.

+## 3rd-Party License and Attribution

+The source code for this course is adapted from Kevin Pham's [Simple Sprite Kit tutorial](http://www.nimbleandswift.com/simple-sprite-kit-tutorial-in-swift-1/).
+The original source code is available from Kevin's [GitHub repo](https://github.com/kpham13/SpaceshipGameTutorial).

+The original source and assets are licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).

 ------

 These are source files for the Envato Tuts+ course: [Code a Side-Scrolling Game With Swift 3 and SpriteKit][published url]